 6. Publicise and administer open data

 Publicise open data in the way that has been developed here above in agreement with the operation.
-The publicising should be done on the date that has been agreed upon together with the operation to get the best possible opportunity for distribution of the information about the data.
+The publishing should be done on the date that has been agreed upon together with the operation to get the best possible opportunity for distribution of the information about the data.
 Administer open data according to article 3.

-When will the open data be publicised?
+When will the open data be published?
 Describe: